subquery/documentation/docs/academy/tutorials_examples/historical-queries.md

 But what if you want to see the total earnings of the same user at a previous block?
 That's where you must use SubQuery's historical state feature.

-In order to make this feautre working, create a new folder, called `docker` in your project directory.
+In order to make this feature work, create a new folder, called `docker` in your project directory.
 Then proceed ahead to 3 additional files in this `docker` folder:

 1. docker-compose.yml
 2. load-extensions.sh